Larry Fondren: Career

 In 1999, Fondren launched the first Internet-based facility for single-price auctions of new investment-grade corporate bonds and asset-backed securities.

-In addition to the above innovations, Fondren also invented "LegacyLoans", a form of non-recourse consumer loan collateralized solely by the future death benefit of a qualifying life insurance policy.
+Fondren also invented "LegacyLoans", a form of non-recourse consumer loan collateralized solely by the future death benefit of a qualifying life insurance policy.
 Because policy owners borrow against (rather than sell) their life insurance policies, they continue to own that asset, and use the systematic loan advances to satisfy all future premium payments – leaving the guaranteed remainder of the death benefit to their beneficiaries.

 In 2011, Fondren founded DelphX LLC, the original DelphX corporate entity.
 In April 2019, Fondren was replaced as CEO of the DelphX companies by Co-CEOs, Patricia Ziegler and Stephen Bacso, who each subsequently resigned, and Fondren thereafter continued as a member of the DelphX board.

 In December 2020, Fondren resigned from the DelphX board.
 In February 2021, DelphX issued a press release stating that Fondren's prior resignation had been accepted, and further stating that Fondren was fired for cause.
 The company press release stated, "It has recently been discovered by the Board that, contrary to fiduciary duties to the Company, Mr. Fondren has been using the Company's property to advance his own personal interests."

 In March 2021, Fondren filed suit against DelphX in the Court of Common Please of Chester County, Pennsylvania, accusing DelphX of defamation of character, breach of contract and other wrongful acts.
 In March 2022, DelphX Corporation filed suit against Fondren in the United States District Court for the Eastern District of Pennsylvania, accusing Fondren of multiple acts of wrongdoing.
 In July 2022, DelphX and Fondren amicably resolved their disputes.